rmorsomme/Topic-Modeling-of-Liberal-Arts-Curriculum/Data_Prep_and_Analysis.md

 In this script, I analyze the content of the curriculum of the University College Maastricht (UCM), Maastricht University, the Netherlands.
 UCM offers a bachelor in Liberal Arts and Science.
 Its curriculum contains over two hundred courses on virtually every topic conceivable - ranging from artificial intelligence to Shakespeare, and terrorism - making it a great subject for this type of analysis.

-To accomplish this, I analyze the 200-page course catalogue of UCM where each course possesses a description of one or two pages.
+To accomplish this, I analyze the course catalogues of the last five years where each of the 200+ courses offered at the college has a one-page description.
 The analysis is exploratory in nature: instead of answering a specific research question, I explore the textual data to obtain a better understanding of the content of UCM's curriculum.

-I conduct three analyses.
-First, I identify the key words of each course with the tf-idf.
-Second, I compare the evolution of the catalogues over time to identify themes that have emerged and declined.
-Finally, I fit a topic model on the most recent course catalogue (2018-2019).
-For this purpose, I use the Latent Dirichlet Allocation algorithm.
-The reader can use the [Shiny App](https://rmorsomme.shinyapps.io/shiny_app/) to visualize the results of these analyses.
+First, with the help of the tf-idf, I identify a series of key words for each courses.
+The advantage of having key words is that it helps students browse more efficiently through the 200+ courses offered by the college, i.e. have a faster understanding of the content of a course than by reading its one-page description in the catalogue.
+Second, I compare the catalogues across years to identify themes that have gained and lost importance over time.
+Finally, with the help of the Latent Dirichlet Allocation algorithm, I fit a topic model to the curriculum which tells us which topics each course covers.
+The reader can visualize the results of these analyses on the [Shiny App](https://rmorsomme.shinyapps.io/shiny_app/).

 Data preparation
 ================